 - Managing tag policies requires either owner or policy contributor access to a management group, subscription, or resource group.

-If you do not see a specific tag in Cost Management, consider the following:
+If you don't see a specific tag in Cost Management, consider the following questions:

 - Was the tag applied directly to the resource?